Bush Fire Dreaming

 BCEC Art Collection

 Petra Nampitjinpa was born in Papunya.
 Her father, Old Paddy Tjangala, was an important figure in the community.
-Petra started painting at Mt.
-Liebig around 1980 or 1981 and is among the first wave of women artist to begin painting in the Western Desert art movement.
-Like many of these pioneering women, Petra’s paintings hold an intensity of design that reflects the influence of batik making, which many women were engaged in prior to painting.
+Petra started painting at Mount Liebig around 1980 or 1981 and is among the first wave of women artist to begin painting in the Western Desert art style.
+Like many of these pioneering women, her paintings hold an intensity of design that reflects the influence of batik making, which many women were engaged in prior to painting.

-The Bush Fire Dreaming at Mt Liebig tells of a huge bush fire that began at Warlukurlangu, west of Yuendemu.
-It swept through Mt Liebig in the south-west, and continued for hundreds of kilometers to Amata in South Australia.
+The Bush Fire Dreaming at Mount Liebig tells of a huge bush fire that began at Warlukurlangu, west of Yuendemu.
+It swept through Mount Liebig in the south-west, and continued for hundreds of kilometers to Amata in South Australia.
 The central roundel is the site of the Dreaming, with radiating lines indicating the path of the fire.
-‘U’ shapes are two men of the Tjangala kinship subsection, who started the fire.
-Concentric circles indicate the Evening Star.
-Background colours and patterns represent vegetation.
+The ‘U’ shapes are two men of the Tjangala kinship subsection who started the fire.
+Concentric circles indicate the evening star and background colours and patterns represent vegetation.

 Scroll to Top